JianLoong/HackerRank/README.md

 # Hacker Rank

 HackerRank solutions done in Java.
 This page list mostly completed solutions.
-Please feel free to do a pull request to ask a question or to fix an issue or to propose a better solution.
-This repository is mainly for practice and understanding purposes.
-Most solutions are my own however some of them are from other authors as I treated this as both a learning and practising process for myself.
+Please feel free to do a pull request or open an issue to ask a question or to propose a better solution.
+This repository is mainly for practice and self learning purposes.
+Most solutions are my own however some of them are from other authors as I treated this as both a learning and understanding process for myself.
 I have mostly credited the authors where I could and included where I obtained the sources used to obtain my answers.

 ##### Run instructions